MCai416/Linear-Regressions/README.md

 Please install the preliminary library required.
 I used anaconda 3 - spyder 3 as IDE, which included all of them.

-copy the file to your directory and then type: import Ridge
+copy the files to your directory and then type: import Ridge

 First create an OLS or Ridge Type object, then use object.reg() for output on your console.